safijari/CarND-Behavioral-Cloning-Submission/README.md

 I added dropout, I also augmented the data with varying brightness to help fight overfitting.

 I actually did not create a validation set for this project.
 I feel the input data in many cases is not a good representation of how I want the model to actually behave (more on this later), so the validation loss, in my opinion, wouldn't have been very useful.
 Instead the true test of the model was just running it on the simulator, which I did after every epoch.
+In 5 epoches the car learned to drive correctly.

 #### 3. Model parameter tuning